EXAsupport

 exasupport -h

-The user executing the EXAsupport commands is the user who is logged into the node, which is typically root.
+The user executing the EXAsupport commands is the user who is currently logged into the node, which is typically root.
 There are no extra authentication steps when using EXAsupport in this way.

 EXAsupport Option Definitions

-Long Option Short Option Description
+Option (long format) Option (short format) Description

 --help -h